Our world is a connected one, and the ease with which you can access services, files and friends online makes a big difference to your daily routine.

-Quotas were placed for state, gender and age to ensure we got a nationally representative sample of Australian adults who are solely or jointly responsible for decisions relating to their telecommunication providers.
-The data has also been weighted to ensure that it is nationally representative.
+Quotas were placed for state, gender and age to ensure we received a nationally representative sample of Australian adults who are solely or jointly responsible for decisions relating to their telecommunication providers.
+The data has also been weighted to make sure it's nationally representative.

 This survey was in field on 1–17 February 2023.
 The survey was approximately 10 minutes long.
 CHOICE designed the survey and fieldwork, and survey execution was managed by Dynata (formerly Research Now SSI, who conducted the fieldwork for our 2017, 2019 and 2021 telco satisfaction surveys).
 Dynata is an ISO 20252 / ISO 26362 accredited panel provider and complies with all applicable industry standards published by ESOMAR, the MRS and the AMSRS.